How to Build an Email List: Ultimate Guide in 2023

 It can be different for different industries, though.
 For eCommerce, it is going to be giveaways, a certain percentage off, buy one get one, early access, and so on.
 And these happen to be the easiest ways to get people onto the list and turn them into loyal customers later on.

-But on the B2B side, it’s going to be a little bit different because the B2B decision-makers look for more safety.
-So, in that case, you can offer a white paper or an eBook that gives them better insight and information on how to make that decision correctly.
+But on the B2B side, it’s going to be a little bit different.
+The B2B decision-makers look for more safety.
+So, in that case, you can offer a white paper or an eBook.
+These resources will give them better insight and information on how to make that decision correctly.
 You can even offer them to schedule a consultation.

 So, all of these valuable pieces of information are magnets that will pull people in for you to take them down the path where you’ll nurture their whole customer journey.